 Registering a birth - Updated 22nd October 2021

-If you baby was born in the Royal Borough of Kingston upon Thames, the birth must be registered with Kingston Register Office within 42 days.
+If your baby was born in the Royal Borough of Kingston upon Thames, the birth must be registered with Kingston Register Office within 42 days.
 More information regarding the registration process can be found below.

 Appointments are available from Monday to Friday, 9am – 4pm.
 If you cannot make a weekday appointment, get in touch - we may be able to offer you a Saturday appointment